 Produced and Directed by Norman Jewison

-The Thomas Crown Affair is designed to be hip and in the moment, so as to serve as a superstar vehicle for two anointed perfect people of the moment.
+The Thomas Crown Affair is designed to be hip, so as to serve as a superstar vehicle for two anointed perfect people of the moment.
 By this year Steve McQueen was an independent producer unto himself.
 He was notoriously picky about roles; because he had never played an upscale character he thought Norman Jewison’s project was exactly what he should do next.
 Ms. Dunaway needed her Bonnie Parker followup role outing to score big, plain and simple.
 And this combination caper movie and romantic cat & mouse game would serve both of them well.

 The script is an original by Alan Trustman, one of the writers on McQueen’s later hit Bullitt.
 It’s reported that his caper plot was inspired by looking at a bank building from his office window, but The Thomas Crown Affair is constructed from pieces of noir caper films of the early 1950s, most of which had become fairly obscure just fifteen years later.
 In Phil Karlson’s 1952 Kansas City Confidential, a bank robber orders up a heist by remote control, contacting three crooks who never know his identity or that of their fellow thieves, not even during the robbery.
 Trustman’s wrinkle is the notion that the brains behind the heist is a millionaire playboy who commits the crime for sport, as a personal challenge.
 The entire movie is made of trendy, fluffy escapist ingredients, in an extremely attractive package.